The 5 step process to get certified

 • Chromebooks and mobile devices are not supported by most providers

-• Identity verification is required before the exam begins — government-issued photo ID
+• Identity verification with a government issued photo ID is required before the exam begins

 • Sections can be taken consecutively in one session or scheduled separately